-The trail begins with tight switchbacks through Andean flowers and rocky screen.
+The trail begins with tight switchbacks through Andean flowers and rocky scree.
 The top is all jagged rocks and makes for some great exploring.
 You’ll catch some views of the trail up to Punta Union across the valley, with a few glimpses of snowcapped peaks beyond.
-Once across, the trail down the other side is a well maintained switchback that passes through both open rocky land and some groves of the endangered Queñuales trees.
+Once across, the trail down the other side is a well-maintained switchback that passes through both open rocky land and some groves of the endangered Queñuales trees.

 Enjoy this last ascent in your Alpamayo Solitude because after this, the trail joins up with the immensely popular Santa Cruz trek, so you’ll be sharing the trail with donkey trains, tour groups, and plenty more trekkers.
 Makes for more social campsites but there is something to be said for the solitude of the Alpamayo Circuit.

-Anyway, can choose to camp that night in Huaripampa, it’s a wide open valley that, for once, isn’t a quagmire.
-Or you could also choose to go up and over Punta Union on the same day.
-If its the dry season I say go for it, but if you’re hiking in the Peru’s rainy season, as I was, better to wait until the next day.
+Anyway, you can choose to camp that night in Huaripampa, it’s a wide open valley that unlike most Andean valleys is actually dry and great for camping.
+Or you could choose to go up and over Punta Union on the same day.
+If it’s the dry season I say go for it, but if you’re hiking in the Peru’s rainy season, as I was, better to wait until the next day.
 Afternoons in the rainy season mean clouds and limited visibility.

 Day 9: Huaripampa to Tuallipampa (4250m/13,945ft)

-Unfortunately for me, I hiked this in October it was the beginning of the rainy season and my view was mostly of fog.
+Unfortunately for me, I hiked this in October during the beginning of the rainy season and my view was mostly of fog.
 Oh well.